jappeace/jappeaceApplication/content/authentication-in-reflex.md

   where
     cookies = cookieSettings settings
 ```
-We added a new login handler, which checks if the exists within the users list.
+We added a new login handler, which checks if the user
+exists within the users list.
 If the user is in the list, we use `acceptLogin` to create a JWT from the user.
 The `ApiSettings` is just a data type with various configurations:
 ```haskell